aws/aws-cdk/docs/src/cloudformation.rst

 CloudFormation resource classes are automatically generated from the `AWS CloudFormation Resource Specification
 <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html>`_
-and available under the **cloudformation** namespace of each AWS library.
+and available under the **CfnXxx** classes of each AWS library.
 Their API matches 1:1 with how you would use these resources in CloudFormation.

 When defining CloudFormation resource, the **props** argument of the class